Scripture Treasury

 The present age often breaks the Seventh Commandment under the appearance of normal life.
 Consumer fraud, exploitative business, manipulative pricing, waste of employer time, hidden debt, predatory lending, careless use of public funds, and institutional corruption all accustom the soul to material injustice.
 Many people no longer imagine these acts under the commandment because they are systemic, digital, or socially approved.

 This also matters in family life.
-Children watching their parents cut corners, cheat small obligations, misuse others' property, or speak casually about dishonest gain are being trained into a practical contempt for justice.
+Children watching their parents cut corners, cheat small obligations, misuse others' property, or speak casually about dishonest gain are being trained into a practical for .
 The commandment is either honored domestically or quietly dissolved there.

 What Catholics Must Do